 The services of the company may be required nationwide across the UK and each area will be subject to a rigorous risk assessment on notification of a client's requirements.
 This will be complimented by a thorough on-site assessment prior to any flying activities taking place.
-The PiC must not to be swayed by any perceived, or otherwise, commercial pressures and must conduct an honest site assessment.
+The whole team and specifically the Remote Pilotmust not to be swayed by any perceived, or otherwise, commercial pressures and must conduct an honest site assessment.
 If the site is unsuitable the Accountable Manager is to be notified immediately and flying is not to take place until sufficient mitigation has been reached to ensure the risk is ALARP.

-The operating distances from buildings, structures, vessels and people will be in accordance with the dictates of CAP722 and the Air Navigation Order 2016.
-Any changes to this will necessitate a formal request and completion of an additional Operational Safety Case; additional permissions.
+The operating distances from buildings, structures, vessels and people will be in accordance with the dictates of the documents at Ref A-E. Any changes to this will necessitate a formal request and completion of an additional Operational Safety Case; additional permissions.